AaronTeah/codeless-data-science-fundamental-2023-FTU-x-UMK/README.md

 ## Project Knime: Stray Animal

 Thing that can be visualize:
-- the category of the breed (decision tree)
+- prediction of the category of the breed
-- the probability of adoption when the animal bite = Y
+- predict is it will bite people
+- predict adoption + current adoption probability
+-
 -

 Objective: Predict the number of the stry animal in the future / Predict the probability that it is a stray animals when it send to the hospital / the day they may stay in the hospital / how many percentage that will be foster back.